indiqusdocs/apiculus/docs/GettingStarted/AdvancedConfigurations/CurrencyLocalisation.md

 Navigate to **Administration** > **Settings** > **Financials & Business** > **Currencies**.

 :::note
 This section does not support adding new currencies.
 These settings are only for localisation of the currencies that are already set up.
-If you wish to add more currencies to your cloud setup, get in touch with IndiQus Support.
+If you wish to add more currencies to your cloud setup, get in touch with Apiculus (By Yotta) Support.
 :::

 The following settings can be controlled for configured currencies: